radiomuseum/cohiradia-website/src/software_en.md

 <!-- comment -->
 <img src="https://cohiradia.radiomuseum.org/download/software/RFCorder1.2_Screenshot.png" width="400" height="200" /> [<img src="https://cohiradia.radiomuseum.org/download/software/Button_Download.PNG" width="200" height="70" />](https://cohiradia.radiomuseum.org/download/software/cohiradia_V1.2.zip)

-<p style='text-align: justify;'>RFCorder v1.2 is the first fully functional software for making broadband recordings using the STEMLAB125-14 and for the analog playback of the signals on connected radio receivers.
+<a style='text-align: justify;'>RFCorder v1.2 is the first fully functional software for making broadband recordings using the STEMLAB125-14 and for the analog playback of the signals on connected radio receivers.
 The only supported file format in this version are raw files in 32-byte complex format with the extension '.dat'.
 The file names must comply with the old COHIRDIA naming convention (see [Report 2023](https://cohiradia.radiomuseum.org/download/docs/Documentation/COHIRADIA_Report2023_engl.pdf)) and must therefore also be downloaded from the archive in this format.

 The playback of wav files, as used by most SDRs, is only possible to a limited extent, namely if they are renamed accordingly (dat instead of wav and the name is rewritten in accordance with the naming convention) and if the sampling rate corresponds to one of the rates supported by the STEMLAB.
 Formats other than 2 channels/int16 are not supported.

 A special feature is the possibility to shift the frequency band in the spectrum during playback, e.g. to play a long wave band in the medium wave range of a radio.
 To do this, an offset to the center frequency of the band must be specified.

-When recording, the program allows you to start a recording automatically using a timer.</p>
+When recording, the program allows you to start a recording automatically using a timer.</a>

 # LINUX